-If the above suggestions don’t appeal to you, you can browse the Contributor Role Board to see who is looking for help.
+If the above suggestions don’t appeal to you, you can browse the issues labeled as a good first issue to see who is looking for help.
 Those interested in contributing without writing code can also find ideas in the Non-Code Contributions Guide.

 Find a good first topic

 There are multiple repositories within the Kubernetes organization.